isomerpages/moe-ast-olive/index.md

       image: /images/new csc priority code 2023 (banner).png
       alt: Image alt text
   - infopic:
-      title: Well-being Programmes for Schools and Divisions
-      description: Check out these resources on well-being programmes available for your schools and division.
-      button: CLick to read more!
-      url: /olive/spotlight/well-being-programmes/
-      image: /images/blackmores_head-00.jpeg
-      alt: Well Being Programmes
-  - infopic:
-      title: SGInHarmony
-      subtitle: One Singapore for All
-      description: Understand what the Racial and Religious Harmony Circles (Harmony Circle) do to promote racial and religious harmony in Singapore.
-      button: Click to read more
-      url: /olive-staff-well-being/sginharmony/
-      image: /images/sginharmony.jpg
-      alt: Image alt text
-  - infopic:
       title: Volunteers Wanted
       id: infopic
       description: Your expertise matters.
 Check out the various volunteering